 Simon Says The classic game of Simon says “put finger on your chin”, “touch your toes” etc. Make it silly by adding stuff like “wag your tail” “jump like a frog” etc. If the command is not preceded by “Simon says”, anyone obeying it will be “OUT”.

 Sand Pit: Just like a ball pool, use an inflatable pool, fill it with sand.
-Give them cups, bowls etc to play in the sand.
+Give them cups, bowls etc to play with the sand.

 4 years to 6 years

 Face painting Use face paints and paint the faces of the kids according to your theme.
-Will work great for themes like the butterfly, fairy, animals etc.
+Will work great for themes like butterflies, fairies, animals etc.

 Decorate your cupcakes Bake some simple vanilla cupcakes and place lots of toppings like sprinkles, candy, frosting, liquorice, fruits etc. Each kid can decorate their own cupcake and once done can either eat it or take it home.